 Expat currency news: Commodity currencies climb on Fed dovishness, pound hurt by steel industry uncertainty

 While the type of international money provider you use can have an impact on the exchange rate you secure, with some currency brokers undercutting the rates offered by banks by 90%, picking the right time to move your money is also important.
-Having a little knowledge of how currencies are performing makes all the difference and our brief currency update gives you the information you need to make a move at the right time.
+Having a little knowledge of how currencies are performing can prove invaluable and our brief currency update gives you the information you need to make a move at the right time.

 So, what can you expect in the week ahead?

-The biggest data event for the pound in the coming week will be the March UK Services PMI.
+The biggest data event for the pound in the coming week will be the publication of the March Consumer Price Index.

-The latest UK Services PMI is due on Tuesday 5 April at 9:30am GMT.
+The UK Consumer Price Index is due on Tuesday 12 April at 9:30am GMT.

 Contributed by TorFX

 TorFX is a specialist currency broker that offers far better exchange rates than you are likely to receive from a high street bank.